 - Pour in the flour, ground almonds, baking powder and salt and with a gentle hand or on a very low speed mix in the flour.

-- Fold in the chocolate chips very carefully.
+- Fold in the chocolate chips very gently.

 - Pour the batter into the tin, and level it out and pop it into your hot oven and bake.

 - Check your cake at 50 minutes for doneness.
 It should have a rich golden hue to it and a pick should come out clean once inserted.
 I have a slow oven and my cake too closer to the 1 hour mark.
 But keep checking and keep a close eye on your cake.